- Young-Hae Chang Heavy Industries (Young-Hae Chang, Marc Voge) established 1996

 - Presented by the artists 2018

-THE ART OF SLEEP 2006 is an online artwork, a web-based animation in black and white with sound that lasts eighteen and a half minutes.
+THE ART OF SILENCE 2006 is an online artwork, a web-based animation in black and white with sound that lasts just under fourteen minutes.
 The animation consists of capitalised black text on a white background set to the rhythm of jazz music, a soundtrack which was composed by the artists using software programmes such as GarageBand and Logic Pro.
 The animation intentionally cannot be paused or toggled through, thereby denying the viewer control and distinguishing the work from many other contemporaneous works of net art which are typically characterised by interactivity and dependence upon viewers’ active participation.
-THE ART OF SLEEP was originally commissioned to coincide with the frieze art fair in London in 2006 for presentation on Tate’s Intermedia Art micro site – an extension of the main Tate website which was actively updated between 2008 and 2010 and contains an archive of net art projects from 2000 onwards.
+The work is a companion piece to another web-based animation, THE ART OF SLEEP 2006 (Tate T15753) which was originally commissioned to coincide with the frieze art fair in London in 2006 for presentation on Tate’s Intermedia Art micro site – an extension of the main Tate website which was actively updated between 2008 and 2010 and contains an archive of net art projects from 2000 onwards.
 The project was dedicated to art that not only ‘engages the use of new media, sound and performance’ but addresses ‘art that comments on the social and political implications of new technology and practices that challenge traditional ideas of the art object; including work that is process-driven, participatory or interactive’ (Tate Intermedia Art, ‘About’, http://www2.tate.org.uk/intermediaart/about/, accessed March 2018).

 YOUNG-HAE CHANG HEAVY INDUSTRIES is a Seoul-based artistic collective formed in 1999 and consisting of the Korean artist Young-Hae Chang and the American artist Marc Voge.
-They are known for their distinctive web-based artworks that deploy a signature style of monochromatic text synchronised to appear in time to self-scored, jazzy soundtracks, as seen in THE ART OF SLEEP.
+They are known for their distinctive web-based artworks that deploy a signature style of monochromatic text synchronised to appear in time to self-scored, jazzy soundtracks (see also YOUNG-HAE CHANG HEAVY INDUSTRIES PRESENTS: DOWN IN FUKUOKA WITH THE BELARUSIAN BLUES 2010 [Tate T13637]).

 Thom Swiss, ‘Distance, Homelessness, Anonymity and Insignificance: An Interview with YOUNG-HAE CHANG HEAVY INDUSTRIES’, The Iowa Review Web, 15 December 2002, http://thestudio.uiowa.edu/tirw/TIRW_Archive/tirweb/feature/younghae/interview.html, accessed 1 March 2018.